sriharivishnu/FlappyBird-RL/README.md

 Average score is approximately 20 after training.
 Looking to improve the algorithm.
 Please open an issue if there are some good ideas.

 ## Credits
-- Used Modified version of the Flappy Bird from https://github.com/sourabhv/FlapPyBird
+- Used a Modified version of the Open-Source Flappy Bird Game from https://github.com/sourabhv/FlapPyBird
 - QNetwork implementation inspiration from https://www.youtube.com/channel/UC58v9cLitc8VaCjrcKyAbrw